 They say everything is bigger and better in Texas, and it’s the truth.
 But did you know that Texas is also one of the cheapest states to live in?

-Iowa is an overlooked state that’s often stereotyped for being all farming.
-However, this affordable state is one of the cheapest places to live in America.
+However, Iowa is one of the cheapest places to live in America.
 And also has some of the best options for healthcare and education in the country.

 The capital is Des Moines.
 And Des Moines is rated as one of the top five cities to live in across America.
 The city gets high marks for having an excellent median home value to median income ratio as compared to similar-sized cities.